jsmits/github-cli/README.rst

 usage
 *****
-inside a git working directory with an origin that is hosted on GitHub, you can do this (note: with the -r option, commands can be invoked from anywhere):
+inside a git working directory with a remote repository that is hosted on GitHub (remote named either "origin" or "github"), you can do this (note: with the -r option, commands can be invoked from anywhere):

 ::